apache/echarts-doc/en/option/partial/coord-sys.md

 {{if: ${geo} }}
 ## geoIndex(number) = 0

-Using the index of [geographic coordinate](~geo), which is  useful when there are multiple geographic coordinates in one graphic chart.
+Index of [geographic coordinate](~geo) to combine with, which is useful for multiple geographic axes in one chart.

 {{/if}}